swissup/swissup.github.io/m1/argento/pure2/configuration.md

 #### Full screen and boxed layout

-Pure 2.0 theme supports both boxed and full screen layout types.
+Pure 2.0 theme supports both boxed and full screen (fluid) layout types.
 Boxed layout is used to make visible body background aside of the site content.
 Full width layout is used to make the extra wide site or to use wide jumbotrons among the site.